Get detailed Tombstone AZ weather: With a forecast -

 There is a typical winter "rainy" season.
 Winter storms come in from the Pacific.
 They can reach Arizona and bring rain.
 In the highest elevations, like in the Huachuca Mountains, snow falls.

 On occasion the snow can even reach the desert floor.
 Typically January, February & March get the most storms.
+Take a look at the photo here - just below, compliments of Brian Joe Jones.
+A memorable and rare occasion, because that was December 5th!

 Keep in mind - all this precipitation only totals just over 16 inches in the Tombstone area.
 That is the Cochise County yearly average!